P-ADA-wan/P-ADA-wan.github.io/index.md

 For more details about the Paper and the Data itself, the reader is invited to refer directly to the paper.

-With this introduction done, we now present our analysis of this paper.
+Now that we summarized the paper, we can present the goal of our extension and analysis.

-Namely we will first dig deeper in the analysis of the Children Obesity dataset already presented in the paper.
+Our first goal is to dig deeper in the analysis of the Children Obesity dataset already presented in the paper. <strong> Ajouter du BS sur pq on fait ça </strong>

-We will then geographically visualize the different food type consumption in London and then analyse the link with the Mean Income by area.
+We will then geographically visualize the different food type consumption in London and then analyse the link with the Mean Income by area. <strong> Pareil ici </strong>

 # Obesity